NaClSSS/NVB/README.md

 (When selecting a dataset in the `mlp.py` interface, you need to click on the circle on the left side to trigger, and it will be optimized in the future.)

+(The version requirements in requirements.txt can actually be lower, for example, the PyTorch version can be 1.2.0, but the specific version requirements still need to be tested.)

 # What is NVB

 NNVisBuilder is a programming toolkit designed to enable users to easily and quickly build interactive visual analytic interfaces for various neural networks.
 While we provide some interface templates, they are not a core part of NNVisBuilder.
 NNVisBuilder is a visualization system that helps users build their own interfaces.